 - Peas (Try Sugar Ann, the super early sugar snap pea!)

-Build a New Bed
+An Example: Building a New Bed

 The minimum rule for the thickness of the organic matter is 12 inches, but go thicker if you have access to enough organic matter.